• Skip to main content

 • ⭐ Reviews

-These chocolate peanut butter protein bars are no bake, vegan, & gluten-free.
-They're made with homemade chocolate using cocoa powder!
+These chocolate peanut butter protein bars are no-bake, vegan, & gluten-free.
+They're also made with homemade chocolate using cocoa powder!

 • Almond flour: Almond flour is packed with protein and is the base for this recipe.

 • Protein Powder: The protein powder will bulk up the bars with protein.
-I like to use vanilla flavor protein powder in mine such as Orgain Plant Based Protein Powder.
+I like to use vanilla-flavored protein powder in mine, such as Orgain Plant Based Protein Powder.

 • Maple syrup: To add a little sweetness!
-If you're trying to make these sugar-free, you can use dates or grind the dates with warm water to make date paste.
-Since a liquid sweetener is used in the original recipe, I recommend adding a little more water to the date paste or adding more peanut butter to the recipe.
+If you're trying to make these sugar-free, you can use dates or grind them with warm water to make a date paste.
+Since a liquid sweetener is used in the recipe, I recommend adding a little more water to the date paste or increasing the amount of peanut butter in the recipe.

 • Homemade dark chocolate: